Hejtmus/svelte-lightbox/src/routes/guide/building-blocks/+page.md

 way. `<Lightbox>` uses that on purpose whenever there is no thumbnail to grow out of.
 :::

-## Changing the counter wording
+## Changing the counter wording and accessible labels

-The gallery counter comes from a store, so replacing the function replaces the wording everywhere.
+The gallery counter, the close button's accessible name and both arrows' accessible names all come from the same store, so replacing a field replaces it everywhere a lightbox is used.

 ```svelte title="src/routes/+layout.svelte"
 <script>